What I’m doing now

 In late 2024, I got together with Alpine genius Think Tank founder Michaela Emch to write a series called Beyond Butterflies.
 We looked at innovation with a biomimicry lens, focusing on ecotones: the spaces where ecosystems overlap, and unexpected new combinations occur.
 And then we published it as a short book.
 Whether you’re working across sectors and might benefit from the trickster approach of foxes and ravens, or you would like to learn from gels and mucus about the art of goo-vernance, you might enjoy this read!

 I’m always doing something with Patrick Laudon these days.
 Starting February 14, you will be able to read How Things Happen, a series of essays we wrote on Organizational Change seen through an East Asian lens on the Change Management Review – courtesy of the wonderful Helen Palmer.
 Look out for side-notes coming up on my personal blog, together with a few associated posts on system change and working on systems.
-We’ve got a new project in the works offering a dictionary of organizational dark patterns – with reflections on localisation, consensus building, and fraud.
+We’ve got a new project in the works offering a dictionary of organizational dark patterns.
 Stay tuned.

 In 2018, I co-founded FOGA - the Future of Governance Agency.
 We’ve been doing work in the dark for years, and it’s now coming to light.
 My co-founders Corin Ism & Markus Amalthea Magnusson recently published the Slow Internet Manifesto, for which I wrote a French Translation.
 I’ve been working with Corin on a series of op-eds to drive public engagement, and two upcoming book on rule making and positive visions of the future, both attempts at re-igniting our political and social imagination.